 At some point, a patch of coral reef and white sand appear from beyond the canopy like a mirage.
 A few steps later, you make landfall on beautiful Rantee Beach.
 Aside from another day tripping couple, there were only a small handful of guests on the beach from the few low-key guesthouses located here.

 Palm and casuarina trees provide the shade, while entertainment includes: snorkeling, napping, massages and daydreaming while riding the giant swing.
 We absolutely loved this place and I kind of feel bad about letting the secret out!
-Bring some water with you but don’t worry about food as there’s a typical beach restaurant to satisfy your daily craving of green curry and fruit shakes.
+Bring some water with you but don’t worry about food as there’s a typical beach restaurant to satisfy your daily craving for green curry and fruit shakes.
 You can technically walk back to the village, but an easier way is just to pay THB 200 for a scenic ride back.

 Places to Eat in Koh Phi Phi